 Nocturnal penile tumescence, more commonly known as ‘morning wood’, is when a man wakes up with an erection in the morning.
 It’s a common physical reaction.
 So common in fact that it can happen three to five times in a single night with each erection lasting up to 30 minutes.
 But why do men get morning wood?

-Many ‘morning erections’ actually occur during the night during the rapid eye movement (REM) phase of sleep.
+Many ‘morning erections’ actually occur during the night or during the rapid eye movement (REM) phase of sleep.
 They could be related to dreaming, but there is no clear evidence to suggest as much.

 Erectile dysfunction is treatable, but it’s important to discuss any changes to your morning erections with a doctor.